-The protected word mark “Henkell piccolo For the 0.2 l bottles from Henkell was added in 1935.
-It has become synonymous with a small bottle of sparkling wine with contents for two glasses.
-The significant trademark was introduced in 1936, which shows in black and white a distinguished male head in a tuxedo with bow tie and champagne glass.
-The reconstruction after the Second World War took place from 1948 under Otto Henkell II (1923-1988).
-He founded in 1952 a first branch in Austria.
-The longtime competitors Henkell and Söhnlein were merged in 1987 and the new company was now called "Henkell & Söhnlein" by the end of 2008.
+The protected word mark “Henkell piccolo “For the 0.2 l bottles from Henkell was registered in 1935.
+It has become synonymous with a small bottle of sparkling wine that holds two glasses.
+The significant trademark was introduced in 1936 and shows in black and white a distinguished men's head in a tuxedo with a bow tie and champagne glass.
+Reconstruction after the Second World War took place in 1948 under Otto Henkell II (1923-1988).
+He founded a first branch in Austria in 1952.
+Longstanding competitors Henkell and Söhnlein were merged in 1987 and the new company was now called "Henkell & Söhnlein" until the end of 2008.

 The Austrian company Scharlachberg was bought without the brandy of the same name in 1988 and a sparkling wine cellar was founded in Wien .
 The Hungarian sparkling wine market leader Hungarovin was taken over in 1992 and a sparkling wine branch was founded in Poland in 1996, subsequently the Slovak sparkling wine company Hubert was incorporated in 2000, the Romanian sparkling wine market leader Astese in 2003 and the Ukrainian sparkling wine market leader Kijewskij Zavod Schampanskich in 2007, and finally in 2008 the majority of the Italian Prosecco Provider Mionetto acquired.
 This was followed in 2009 by Mionetto USA Inc. and the Polish gin brand Lubuski, in 2010 by the German spirits Kuemmerling and Fürst Bismarck and in 2013 by the English wine company Copestick Murray.
 In 2012, import and distribution companies were founded in Latvia, Sweden, the Netherlands and Switzerland, and the Cavas Hill cava winery in Spain was taken over.